NJU-LHRS/LHRS-Bot/DataPrepare/README.md

 # Notice
-⚠️Please note that, according to the license of Google Earth, we cannot redistribute the raw image data source.

 We recommend users download the image using the provided coordinates from the Google Earth API.
 Typically, each image is organized with the following naming format:

 ```